 The world is constantly changing.
-This simple fact is never more obvious than when you work in the technology industry which seems to be constantly on the brink of the next big thing.
-While not every piece of new technology or innovation within the industry will change the world, keeping tabs on new tech and the terms that come along with itself is essential for staying on top of the technology world.
+This simple fact is never more obvious than when you work in the technology industry—constantly on the brink of the next big thing.
+Of course, not every piece of new technology or innovation within the industry will change the world.
+But keeping tabs on new tech and the terms that come along with itself is essential .

-This is especially true due to the ever-increasing complexity of technology, thanks to it being built upon the technology of yesterday to create the advancements of tomorrow.
+This is especially true thanks to the ever-increasing complexity of technology.
 If you fall behind on current and rising trends, you’ll have a much harder time understanding what’s being built upon those technologies.
 The only way to beat this cycle is by keeping yourself informed as best as possible.

-In the pursuit of doing just that, we delve into the technology world on a constant basis and share our findings here on our blog.
-Today, we’re going to be discussing a term and trend in the industry that is poised to impact our everyday lives: the empowered edge.
+In the pursuit of doing just that, we delve into a new trend that’s poised to impact our everyday lives: the empowered edge.

 This type of networking is called peer-to-peer or decentralized networking and is becoming more of a reality every day.

-The empowered edge is a rising trend due, in part, to the fact that modern technology has advanced to a point where once simplistic devices are now considerably powerful computing devices relative to their older counterparts.
+The empowered edge is a rising trend due, in part, to the fact that modern technology has advanced to a point where once simplistic devices are now considerably powerful computing devices.
 The technology we carry around in our pockets today far exceeds what was used to land a state-of-the-art rocket on the moon a handful of decades ago.

 This drastic increase in computing power and its relatively cheap cost extends to all kinds of “smart” devices like TVs, refrigerators, and watches which are capable of performing complex computing tasks that make a NASA computer from the late 60s look like a not-so-distance relative of the abacus.
 The capabilities of modern technology play a massive role in the possibility of an empowered edge as it is envisioned.